reevoo/docs/remote_work.md

 ### Calling

-- Use external microphone when calling by Skype or Hangouts whenever there are more than two people on the call.
+- Use external microphone when calling by Zoom whenever there are more than two people on the call.
-- Check in the Skype/Hangouts settings whether the connected microphone is actually used.
+- Check in the Zoom settings whether the connected microphone is actually used.
 - Just one person should speek at the same time.
 - Distance between the microphone and person speaking shouldn't be more that 2 meters.
 If it's possible place the mic in the middle of meeting place.